cbisiere/tiny-prolog2/README.md

 ## Execution

-A Prolog program to execute is a (UTF8 or ISO/IEC 8859-1) text file containing both the program rules and the queries.
+A Prolog program to execute is a (UTF8 or ISO/IEC 8859-1) text file containing both program rules and queries.
 When using the default syntax, rules must be written using the Marseille syntax.
-Each query starts with a `->`and ends with a `;`.
+Each query starts with an arrow `->`and ends with a semicolon `;`.
 The end of the text file, or, alternatively, an additional `;`, ends the program.
 Lines in the input file can have any length.

 For instance, the file `examples/ProII/permu.pro` contains four rules and two queries: